 - You do not start to get better after 24 hours

 Acetaminophen can be taken, as needed, while you are pregnant.
-Take ibuprofen now and then, as needed, until week 32.
-Stop taking it two months before your due date.
 Follow the dosing guide on the label.

-You can take antacids such as Tums®, Rolaids®, Maalox®, etc. These are helpful and safe when taken less than five times per day.
-Zantac® (75 mg twice daily) can also relieve heartburn, but you should try antacids first.
+You can take antacids such as Tums, Rolaids, Mallox, etc. These are helpful and safe when taken less than five times per day.
+Pepcid (10mg every 12 hours as needed) can also relieve heartburn, but you should try antacids first.